mentalmove/SudokuGenerator/README.md

 due to the fact that they deal with
 `LINE` instead of `TOTAL` elements.
-They will be used later to check if a potentially to set number collides with previously ones - the only difference will be in filling a collection instead of just printing.
+They will be used later to check if a potentially to set number collides with previously set ones - the only difference will be in filling a collection instead of just printing.